AmongChevelle/CA04_Ensemble_Models/README.md

 To run the notebook:

-1. Clone the repository or download the `.ipynb` file and this README to your local machine.
+1. Clone the repository or download the `.ipynb` file
 2. Open the notebook in Jupyter Notebook/Lab.
 3. Execute the cells in order to reproduce the analysis.
+If you have all of the installed packages, I recommend starting at cell 2, otherwise run from the beginning